 Alexander (Skunder) Boghossian (1937-2003)

-Alexander Boghossian, better known as Skunder, was one of the most prominent figures of African modernism.
-Born in Addis Ababa in Ethiopia in 1937 to Ethiopian-Armenian parents, Skunder won a government scholarship to study in Europe aged 17. between 1955 and 1957 Skunder studied in London at St. Martin’s School, the Slade School of Fine Arts and Central School.
-He then moved to Paris in 1957 to 1966 where he continued his studies at the Ecole National Superiore des Beaux Artes and the Academie de la Grande Chumiere.
-Boghossian became part of the artistic and intellectual fabric of Paris during the late 1950s and 1960s, at a time of great fervent.
-He frequented influential figures in the Pan African and Negritude movements, including scholar and philosopher Sheikh Anta Diop, Leopold Senghor, Aimé Césaire and the Congolese poet Tchikaya U’Tamsi.
-In particular Aimé Césaire and the imagery evoked by his poetry greatly influenced and inspired Skunder’s artistic vision.
-Artistically, Skunder was associated with the Surrealist movement and artists including Wilfredo Lam, Paul Klee, Andre Breton, Max Ernst, Gerard Sokoto and George Braque.
+Alexander Boghossian, better known as Skunder, was one of the most prominent figures of African Modernism.
+Born in Addis Ababa in Ethiopia in 1937 to Ethiopian-Armenian parents, Boghossian won a government scholarship to study in Europe at age seventeen.
+He studied in London at St. Martin’s School, the Slade, and Central School between 1955 and 1957.
+He then moved to Paris in 1957 and continued his training at L’École National Supériore des Beaux Arts and L’Académie de la Grande Chumière until 1966.
+Boghossian became part of the artistic and intellectual fabric of Paris during the late 1950s and 1960s, meeting influential figures in the Pan African and Négritude movements, including philosopher Sheikh Anta Diop, Léopold Senghor, and the Congolese poet Tchikaya U’Tamsi.
+In particular, Aimé Césaire’s poetry greatly influenced and inspired Boghossian’s vision.
+Artistically, Boghossian associated with the Surrealist movement and artists including Wilfredo Lam, Paul Klee, Andre Breton, Max Ernst, Gerard Sokoto, and George Braque.

-During his years in Paris, Skunder began to receive international exposure and recognition.
-In 1959 Skunder was invited to participate in the Second Congress of Negro Artists and Writers in Rome together with the South African artist Gerard Sekoto, Tiberio from Brazil and Ibrahim Papa-Taalfrom Senegal, who was also a student at L’Ecole des Beaux Arts.
-Boghossian became the first Ethiopian artist to be honoured by both the Musee d’Art Modern in Paris in 1963 and by the Museum of Modern Art in New York in 1965.
-It was also through his Parisian network that Skunder became friends with African art collectors Medelaine Rousseux and Merton Simpson, who in turn introduced him to important African American artists including Jacob Lawrence and the Harmon Foundation, a leading patron of African American art.
-In 1961, Skunder took part in the first Contemporary African Art exhibition held in the United States by invitation of the Harmon Foundation, during the time of social upheaval which climaxed with the Harlem race riots in 1964.
+During his years in Paris, Boghossian began to receive international exposure and recognition.
+In 1959, he was invited to participate in the Second Congress of Negro Artists and Writers in Rome alongside Brazilian artist Gerard Sekoto and Senegal artist Ibrahim Papa-Taal, who also studied at L’École des Beaux Arts.
+Boghossian became the first Ethiopian artist to be honoured by both the Musée d’Art Modern in Paris in 1963 and the Museum of Modern Art in New York in 1965.
+It was also through his Parisian network that he became friends with African art collectors Medelaine Rousseux and Merton Simpson, who in turn introduced him to important African American artists, including Jacob Lawrence.
+In 1961, Boghossian took part in the first Contemporary African Art exhibition held in the United States by invitation of the Harmon Foundation (a leading patron of African American art) during the social upheaval which resulted in the Harlem race riots in 1964.

-Skunder and his newly married wife Maureen (a researcher into Black women in the Civil Rights Movement and Black writers in Paris, who was originally from Tuskegee, Alabama) moved to Addis Ababa in 1966 to start a family.
-For the next three years Skunder became an art teacher at the Addis Ababa School of Fine Arts.
-Together with artists Gebre Kristos Desta, Theodros Tsege Marqos, Endale Haile Selassie, Zerihun Yetmgeta, Skunder Boghossian played an instrumental role in teaching and inspiring a new generation of Ethiopian artists to explore new possibilities through art, during a time of great artistic, musical and intellectual productivity which is also referred to as the Addis Spring Renaissance.
+Boghossian then moved to Addis Ababa in 1966 to start a family and for the next three years, he became an art teacher at the Addis Ababa School of Fine Arts.
+Together with artists Gebre Kristos Desta, Theodros Tsege Marqos, Endale Haile Selassie, and Zerihun Yetmgeta, Boghossian played an instrumental role in teaching and inspiring a new generation of Ethiopian artists to explore new possibilities through art.
+This sparked a time of great artistic, musical, and intellectual productivity, known as the Addis Spring Renaissance.